streamnative/pulsar-spark/README.md

   .save()
 ```

-### Limitations
+#### Limitations

-Currently we provide at least once write semantics.
+Currently, we provide at least once write semantics.
 Consequently, when writing --- either Streaming Queries
 or Batch Queries --- to Pulsar, some records may be duplicated.
 If writing the query is successful, then you can assume that the query output was written at least once.
 A possible
 solution to remove duplicates when reading the written data could be to introduce a primary (unique) key